marocz/k8s-deploy-helper-github/README.md

 ## Build Arguments

 Sometimes you need to pass in arguments to containers at build time to do things like putting a token in place to pull from a private npm registry.
-To pass in build arguments, simply go to your GitLab project and go to Settings->CI/CD->Variables and create a variable in this form:
+To pass in build arguments, simply go to your Github project and go to Settings->Secrets and variables and create a variable in this form:

 ```BUILDARG_npmtoken=1111```